-Rather, many studies have demonstrated links between CBD use and reduced symptoms of various ailments, including anxiety, nausea associated with chemotherapy, some forms of epilepsy, and pain.
+Many studies demonstrate links between CBD use and reduced symptoms of various ailments, including anxiety, nausea associated with chemotherapy, some forms of epilepsy, and pain.
 This means that CBD could also help with sciatica pain.

 Using cannabis to treat pain is not a new phenomenon.
-Since around 2900 BC, many groups have noted their use of cannabis for a variety of conditions — from joint pain and muscle spasms to conditions such as gout and malaria.
+Many groups have noted their use of cannabis for many ailments, from joint pain and muscle spasms to conditions such as gout and malaria.

 However, the scientific proof backing many of these potential benefits remains unclear.

 Researchers have suggested that CBD may be beneficial for a range of clinical conditions, including:

 It is also very important for a person to ensure they discuss the use of CBD products with a healthcare professional, as CBD can interact with several different medications.